 Eating vegan might sound bland and even a bit challenging, but I assure you it’s not.
 Vegan recipes, like this savory sweet potato kale casserole, are full of textures, flavors, and health.

 This particular vegan casserole consists of quinoa and sweet potatoes as a sweet base, kale as a bitter base, black beans as an astringent base, and the rest of the tastes are resolved by the roasted garlic sauce.
+Please make sure to read detailed instructions on how to roast garlic and how to store and use roasted garlic.

 Creamy sauce, chewy kale, sweet potatoes and beans and crunchy breadcrumb topping create a perfect balance of textures as well.

-As if all that weren’t reason enough to make this vegan casserole recipe, you can prepare all the ingredients ahead and whip it up quickly on a busy weeknight or for a company treat.
+As if all that weren’t reason enough to make this savory vegan casserole recipe, you can prepare all the ingredients ahead and whip it up quickly on a busy weeknight or for a company treat.

 Ingredients